n-lo/Tweets_analysis_tryout/README.md

-# Trying out vairous analysis on Tweets
+# Trying out various analytics on Tweets

 This is a simple repository of my attempt at analysing Tweets.